 This new political situation will have a miraculously beneficial effect on our thinking, habits and values.
 Collectivist thinking will be required, but it will also be rewarded.
 The situation will be highly participatory.
 We can’t get the decisions that will be best for the town unless all become involved and express their views and help each other to grope to the best strategies.
 The situation will therefore encourage and reward responsibility and citizenship.
 People will know that it is important to become involved because we are deciding how to develop our town and it is great to be able to influence that, to feel I am helping to build and run a productive and nice place for all of us.
 In consumer capitalist society people experience none of these conditions so it is not surprising that they do not get involved in politics.

-Bookchin explained how"educative" these conditions were in many previous societies, how important for the individual's personal development.
+Bookchin explained how “educative” these conditions were in many previous societies, how important for the individual’s personal development.
 In Ancient Greece, Medieval towns and New England US, citizens made the decisions via informal discussion and town meetings.
 All knew that their participation was important and enjoyable.
 All took responsibility and knew that they were needed and trusted by their society to make the decisions.
 In consumer-capitalist society people are not trusted and not allowed to make the decisions.
 These are made by a few professional politicians who function as dictators.
 In The Simpler Way there are no professional governors.
-We will all govern ourselves through voluntary committees, town meetings and informal discussions (There might be a small number of executives, bureaucrats and experts but their function will be advisory and managerial, with no power to make any policy decisions.)
-The smallness of scale will make this possible; big things can't be run in this participatory way.
+We will all govern ourselves through voluntary committees, town meetings and informal discussions.
+(There might be a small number of executives, bureaucrats and experts, including at th4 “state” level, but their function will be advisory and managerial, with no power to make any policy decisions.)
+The smallness of scale will make this possible; big things can’t be run in this participatory way.
 In other words we will have scrapped representative democracy and replaced it with participatory democracy.

 So the situation will require and reward the very thing that is most crucial for a satisfactory society, and almost totally lacking in the present consumer society –- social responsibility.
-The Simpler Way cannot work without citizenship.
-Children will grow up among adults who spend much of their time thinking about, discussing and making the decisions that will determine the welfare of themselves and others, and this will have a powerful educative effect.
+The Simpler Way cannot work without good citizenship.
+Children will grow up among adults who spend much of their time thinking about, discussing and making the decisions that will determine their own welfare and that of others, and this will have a powerful educative effect.

 Citizenship in The Simpler Way involves some very important skills and to develop these is to grow spiritually.
 Survival in consumer-capitalist society requires and rewards development of competitive, selfish and aggressive ways.
 But these are anti-social ways.
 You have to strive as an individual to beat others to scarce prizes, e.g., jobs and wealth.
 It is an adversarial society.
 Public decision making is about one side fighting against another and winning.
 This brings out the worst in us, the readiness to misinterpret, to denigrate, ridicule and smeer and destroy others.
 Within The Simpler Way the situation, the political problem, and the incentives are totally different.
 The need is for skills such as being able to work with others, to clarify what we all want and what would be best for the town, to proceed without being abrasive or dogmatic or jumping to conclusions, to criticise without offending.
 It is important to be able to help others to express what they would really be comfortable with, because if they don’t make this clear and we have then made a decision they don’t like it won’t work so well.
 The priority is therefore on being considerate and helpful, that is, on nurturing.
 We will have this orientation not just because it is important to make the town work.
 It is also pleasant – it’s nice to help and be appreciated and respected as a caring, thoughtful contributor.
 It is nice to live in a situation that you know is nurturing, in which you know people want to see you thrive.
 We will need skill in making our meetings go well, in resolving conflicts, in facilitating, thinking clearly, imagining possible ways forward, letting others have their say.
 Again, The Simpler Way will bring out the best in us, and help to make us good people… just living within it will be, as Bookchin saw, Educative.